 - For single use only.
 Do not reuse, reprocess or re-sterilize.
 Reuse, reprocessing or re-sterilization may compromise the structural integrity of the device and/or lead to device failure which in turn may result in patient injury, illness or death.
 Reuse, reprocessing or re-sterilization may also create a risk of contamination of the device and/or cause patient infection or cross-infection, including, but not limited to, the transmission of infectious disease(s) from one patient to another.
-Contamination of the device may lead to injury, illness or death of the patient. - Ensure that probe driver position feedback cable in the vicinity of the MRI bore does not form loops as this may result in heating and RF interference. - Contact between the probe driver position feedback cable with the inner surface of the MRI bore may result in heating and RF interference. - The reduced diameter 2.2 series of LDP achieve target accuracy only if the pathway is first created to the target with an appropriate dilator probe such as a biopsy needle or stylet.
+Contamination of the device may lead to injury, illness or death of the patient. - Ensure that probe driver position feedback cable in the vicinity of the MRI bore does not form loops as this may result in heating and RF interference. - Contact between the probe driver position feedback cable with the inner surface of the MRI bore may result in heating and RF interference. - The 2.2 and 1.6 mm diameter versions of LDP achieve target accuracy only if a pathway is first created to the target with an appropriate dilator probe such as a biopsy needle, stylet or the Monteris Alignment Mandrel.
+Consult your Monteris Sales or Clinical Support representative on where to source an appropriately sized Alignment Mandrel.